Biz Features

 large_578252290

-No point of being in business if there’s no demand for what you’ve got, right?
-Luckily for most of us, it is possible to create demand – within limits and context of course.
+There’s no point in being in business if there’s no demand for what you’ve got, right?
+Luckily for most of us, it is possible to create demand – within limits and context, of course.

 For demand to exist, a couple of things must happen.
 Your market will have to be: